RX-M/classfiles/ssh-setup.md

 ### macOS/Linux -OR- Windows Command Prompt or PowerShell SSH

-Command line clients can generally access the cloud lab site with a command something like this:
+Command line clients like a Linux shell terminal, macOS Terminal app, Windows Command Prompt or PowerShell can generally access the cloud lab site by opening the related app/shell and typing a command like this:

 ```
 $ ssh -i key.pem ubuntu@host.ip.ad.dr
 ```

+Where:

+- The `-i` switch (for identity) is typically required and allows you to pass a key file to the ssh client ("`key.pem`" in the example) for extra security.
-Where "`ubuntu`" is the default user name (the instructor may supply students with a different user name  in class) and "host.ip.ad.dr" is the host IP address of the student lab system supplied by the instructor during class (e.g.
+- "`ubuntu`" is the default username (the instructor may supply students with a different username in class)
+- "`host.ip.ad.dr`" is the host IP address of the student lab system supplied by the instructor during class (e.g.
   54.23.87.45).

-- The `-i` switch (for identity) is typically required in classes.
-This allows you to pass a key file to the ssh client ("`key.pem`" in the example) for extra security.

 ### Windows MobaXTerm SSH